-What does The Grand Tour mean?
+What do you think The Grand Tour means?

 George Jones: The Grand Tour Meaning